tek/proteome/README.md

 # Intro

-A neovim plugin that provides project-specific configuration file loading.
+A neovim plugin that provides project-specific configuration file loading and performs runtime tasks on projects.